Curtiss P-36 Hawk: British Commonwealth

 and was easier to control on takeoff and landing.
 Not surprisingly, the Spitfire's superior acceleration and top speed ultimately gave it the advantage of being able to engage and leave combat at will.

 Although the British decided not to purchase the aircraft, they soon came into possession of 229 Hawks by way of shipments diverted from occupied France and aircraft flown by escaping French pilots.
-The aircraft received the designations Mohawk I through IV, mirroring French Hawk 75A-1 through A-4, and were fitted with 0.303-cal.
-Vickers K machine guns and conventional throttles (forward to increase power).
+The aircraft received the designations Mohawk I through IV, mirroring French Hawk 75A-1 through A-4, and were fitted with 0.303-cal. machine guns and conventional throttles (forward to increase power).

 Although the Hawk was considered obsolete, a number saw service with the RAF and Royal Indian Air Force (RIAF) in India and Burma.
 In April 1941, the government of British India ordered 48 Cyclone-powered Mohawk IVz (Hawk 75A) for the RIAF, to be built by Hindustan Aircraft.
 The first such aircraft completed was test flown on 31 July 1942.
 Only four additional aircraft were completed before the project was abandoned.
 However, Chinese license production of the Hawk 75A-5 was moved to India, and these aircraft were also absorbed into the RAF/RIAF as Mohawk IVs.
 They were supplemented by 10 Hawk 75A-9s that were captured in Iran, during the Anglo-Soviet invasion of Iran of August 1941.
 A further 74 Mohawk IVs that had originally been ordered by France were shipped to India from the United Kingdom.
-The only RAF units to see combat in Mohawks were No. 5 Squadron RAF and No. 155 Squadron RAF, using the type mainly for Bomber escort and ground attack.
+The only RAF units to see combat in Mohawks were No. 5 Squadron RAF and No. 155 Squadron RAF, using the type mainly for bomber escort and ground attack.
 The type was retired by the RAF/RIAF in 1944.

 The South African Air Force received 72 Mohawks.
 Its first Mohawks were delivered to East Africa in mid-1941, where they were used by 3 Squadron SAAF to support operations in the East African Campaign, taking part in the Battle of Gondar which ended the campaign, and helping to patrol the border with Vichy French held Djibouti.
-These Mohawks were then sent to South Africa, where, supplemented by fresh deliveries, they were used for training and for home defence.
+These Mohawks were then sent to South Africa, where, supplemented by fresh deliveries, they were used for training and for home defense.